-This decision requires that affordability metrics be considered in both the CASF (Rulemaking (R.) 20-08-021) and Broadband for All (R.20-09-001) proceedings.
+This decision's affordability metrics should be considered in both the CASF and Broadband for All (R.20-09-001) proceedings.
 In the CASF proceeding, the affordability metrics may be informative and useful for better identifying borderline or "donut hole" areas that are not considered unserved/underserved but where affordability poses a challenge to accessing available broadband service.
-In the Broadband for All proceeding, new rules167 specify how the grant applicants may meet the federal condition that requires that the project be affordable for the community.
-These new rules allow for variation and updates; the affordability metrics can be an available tool the Commission may employ to assess affordability.168
+In the Broadband for All proceeding, new rules192 specify how the grant applicants may meet the federal condition that requires that the project be affordable for the community.
+These new rules allow for variation and updates; the affordability metrics can be an available tool the Commission may employ to assess affordability.193